 Who has to file?

-Corporations that are doing business in Oregon or have income from an Oregon source are required to file a return.
+Corporations that are doing business in Oregon or have income from an Oregon source are required to file an excise or income tax return.

 "Doing business" means being engaged in any profit-seeking activity in Oregon.
 A taxpayer having one or more of the following in this state is doing business in Oregon: